-OGX-427 has been evaluated in a phase 1 trial in patients with breast, prostate, ovarian, or non-small cell lung cancer who have failed potentially curative treatments or for which a curative treatment does not exist.
+- Preliminary study results in our ongoing investigator-sponsored randomized phase 2 clinical trial (evaluating OGX-427 when administered as a monotherapy to patients with CRPC) were presented at ASCO GU in February 2012.
+The preliminary data showed a higher number of patients without disease progression at 12 weeks, and greater declines in prostate-specific antigen (PSA) and circulating tumor cells (CTC) with OGX-427 plus prednisone treatment compared to prednisone alone. - Preliminary study results in our ongoing investigator-sponsored phase 1 clinical trial, evaluating OGX-427 when administered directly into the bladder in patients with superficial or muscle-invasive bladder cancer, showed preliminary results that demonstrated a trend towards decreased levels of Hsp27 and increased tumor cell death rates after intravesical treatment with OGX-427.
+Additionally, of the 15 patients treated with OGX-427, 33% had complete responses with no pathologic evidence of disease observed in post-surgical tissue after the four intravesical OGX-427 treatments.
+The lack of disease post OGX-427 intravesical treatment prevented the ability to evaluate the Hsp27 levels within tumor cells and the tumor cell death rates in these patients.
+Preliminary data from this trial was presented at the ASCO 2012 Genitourinary Cancers Symposium in February 2012. - OGX-427 has been evaluated in a phase 1 trial in patients with bladder, breast, prostate, ovarian, or NSCLC who have failed potentially curative treatments or for which a curative treatment does not exist.
 Final results of this phase 1 trial were presented during an oral presentation at the ASCO 2010 annual meeting.
 The phase 1 trial evaluated 36 patients treated with OGX-427 as a single agent and 12 patients with OGX-427 in combination with docetaxel who had failed up to six prior chemotherapy treatments.
 OGX-427 as a single agent administered weekly was evaluated at doses from 200 mg up to 1000 mg in five cohorts of approximately six patients in each cohort.
 Two further cohorts tested OGX-427 at the 800 and 1000 mg doses combined with docetaxel.
-Patients could receive up to 10 21-day cycles.
+Patients could receive up to ten 21-day cycles.
 OGX-427 was well tolerated both as a monotherapy and in combination with docetaxel.
 Most adverse events were mild (grade 1 or 2) and mainly occurred during the three "loading doses" given over nine days prior to weekly dosing.
-The majority of adverse events potentially related to OGX-427 consisted of grade 1 or 2 fever, chills, itching, or flushing (associated with the infusion of OGX-427) and fatigue.
-Despite evaluating OGX-427 at very high doses, a maximum tolerated dose for OGX-427 was not reached in this trial.